team3997/greyscale-11-w1/README.md

 # greyscale
-Converting an Image to Grayscale by Skye McClenny, Michael Chacko, Lucy Zhao
+Converting an Image to Grayscale by Michael Chacko, Lucy Zhao

 *This program is designed to work only with 24-bit bmp files!*